Canop/jquery.alt/README.md

 each, map, reduce:
 ==================

 A short function to get an array from any collection (including the empty or one-element ones) should be enough today.
+The wrapping object should also act as a decorator for ease of use.

 Object initialization:
 ======================